Warzone/PublicMaps/README.md

 ## Acknowledgements

-This repository represents the combined efforts of PGM contributors, map makers, and map developers since the original release of the plugin.
-Without them, this repository would not exist.
+This repository represents the combined efforts of several contributors, map makers, and map developers since the original release of PGM in 2012 and [TGM](https://github.com/WarzoneMC/tgm) in 2017.
+Without them, this repository and Warzone would not exist.
 Additionally, we'd like to credit the following:
 -   [MCResourcePile](https://mcresourcepile.github.io/) - for their hard work compiling and archiving hundreds of maps from several communities, making them available for public download and use.
 -   Overcast Community's [PublicMaps](https://github.com/OvercastCommunity/PublicMaps) - for their continued efforts in maintaining and updating commercial map files, making them available for everyone.